jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 ### Principle of Deferred Measurement

-The *principle of deferred measurement* states that a quantum circuit with mid-circuit measurements can always be replaced by an equivalent one which has all the measurements at the end, without affecting the measurement probabilities.
+The *principle of deferred measurement* says that a quantum circuit can always be replaced by an equivalent one which has all the measurements at the end, without affecting the measurement probabilities.

-If the mid-circuit measurements are used to control (i.e. enable) operations later in the circuit, then the classically-controlled operations can be replaced by ones with quantum controls.
+If mid-circuit measurements are used to control (i.e. enable) operations later in the circuit, then the classically-controlled operations can be replaced by ones with quantum controls.

 One way to move a mid-circuit measurement to the end is to replace it by a CX gate that entangles the qubit with an ancilla qubit initialized to $\ket{0}$.
 This can be  measured giving the basis state $\ket{0}$ or $\ket{1}$, corresponding to the binary 0 or 1 result of the original measurement.
 The measurement on the ancilla qubit can be moved to the end of the circuit.

-For example, in the following circuit, the first measurement cannot simply be moved to the end as measurement does not commute with an arbitrary unitary operator:
+For example, in the following circuit, the first measurement cannot simply be moved to the end as measurement does not commute with the arbitrary unitary operator U2:

 <div style="text-align: center;">
 <img src="assets_qcb/ancilla_measure1.png" alt="ancilla_measure" height="65"/>
 </div>

-However, the first measurement can be replaced by a CX gate that entangles the qubit with an ancilla bit initialized to $\ket{0}$ that can subsequently be measured at the end of the circuit:
+However, the first measurement can be replaced by a CX gate that entangles the qubit with an ancilla qubit initialized to $\ket{0}$ that can subsequently be measured at the end of the circuit:

 <div style="text-align: center;">
 <img src="assets_qcb/ancilla_measure2.png" alt="ancilla_measure" height="120"/>